root-commits-twice/BitCoins/README.md

  `<start>` and `<break>` are needed to start and end the mod.

-## How to add miners: (.txt file needs to be called currencies.txt)
+## How to add currencies: (.txt file needs to be called currencies.txt)